The Society of Phi Zeta

 Constitution and Chapters

 Visit the National Society of Phi Zeta's website to view its constitution and full list of chapters.

 Phi Zeta Induction Ceremony

-The college's Chi Chapter of the National Society of Phi Zeta will hold its annual induction ceremony and reception on Thursday, May 12 from 5 to 7 p.m. in the college's Waterfall Room.
-Attendance is by invitation only.
+The college's Chi Chapter of the National Society of Phi Zeta will hold its annual induction ceremony and reception on Thursday, May 8 from 5 to 7 p.m. in the college's Waterfall Room.
+Attendance is for students or by invitation only.